Christmas Bullet: Operational history

 On its maiden flight in January 1919, the wings of the "Bullet" peeled from the fuselage and the aircraft crashed, killing the pilot, Cuthbert Mills.
 The destruction of the prototype Liberty engine was never revealed to the US Army and a second Bullet was built powered by a Hall-Scott L-6 engine.
-Despite the crash, Christmas placed an ad in Flying magazine stating that the Christmas Bullet achieved a 197 mph top speed demonstrated in front of Col Harmon at Central Park, Long Island.
+Despite the crash, Christmas placed an ad stating that the Christmas Bullet achieved a 197 mph top speed demonstrated in front of Col Harmon at Central Park, Long Island.
 The second aircraft was displayed in Madison Square Garden on 8 March 1919 as the "First Strutless Airplane".
 It was also destroyed on its first flight, again with the loss of the test pilot, Lt.
 Allington Joyce Jolly.
 The project was abandoned before its United States Army Air Service (USAAS) evaluation.

 Following the crash of the second Bullet, Christmas continued to campaign for more funding for further projects, seeking out private and government sources, claiming "hundreds" of patents or patent submissions based on his aeronautical research.
 His far-fetched assertions were proved untrue but he claimed that he sold his unusual wing design to the US Army.

 A contemporary technical description with photographs and drawings appeared in Flight, 13 February 1919, claiming that "it would seem that such construction would result in a low factor of safety, but the designer claims a safety factor of seven throughout".